Federal taxation and spending by state: Politics and controversy of unequal contributions by states to the federal budget

 The US Constitution requires that direct taxes be apportioned to the states according to their population, so that per capita revenues from the states would be equal.
 Indirect taxes do not have this restriction.
 After a US Supreme Court case held that an income tax on income derived from property was in the same category as a direct tax on property, the 16th amendment was passed to allow indirect taxation on income in proportion to their income, from what ever source.
 Since that time, taxation as well as spending per capita has ranged widely between the states.
-(See table below).
 At the same time, one of the great controversies of national politics has become whether to increase or decrease federal spending and the size of the federal government, with Republicans largely in favor of decreasing its size and Democrats pushing to keep it the same or increase it.

 Several commentators have pointed out that the states that benefit the most by federal spending are the very states whose populations tend to vote for leaders who promise to reduce federal spending, while those that benefit the least from large government vote for politicians who promise to make it even larger at their expense.
 In other words, Democratic-leaning states tend to be net contributors to the federal budget while Republican-leaning states are more often net recipients of federal spending.
 At the same time, Democratic-leaning states tend to be rated as having higher GINI inequality indexes while Republican states correlate with lower inequality index measurements.
 Various explanations for these seemingly contradictory situations exist, including fear of expanded federal spending jeopardizing the financial solvency of already existing programs; Democratic states generally being more urban and higher income, with Republican states with large metropolitan areas and higher incomes including Florida and Texas being net contributors as well; those in states with more government spending witnessing waste, fraud and abuse firsthand, leading to more skepticism; military spending generally not being targeted for budget cuts by Republicans; and more working-class state residents less able to bear additional taxation than wealthier state residents with higher disposable incomes.